Alex Rider Series

 Likes accessible and engaging text that is not too complicated.

 Needs to develop self-confidence and reading stamina.
-As the main characters continue to appear throughout the series, and events follow a pattern this can support readers to understand and stay with the plot.
+As the main characters continue to appear throughout the series, and events follow a pattern in a way that can support readers to understand and stay with the plot.

 With so many books in the series so far, some of which have been made into a film, there is plenty to satisfy readers.
-The audiobooks are well-read and widely available, these can provide confidence and independence for children who want to go it alone with their reading, they can be a wonderful support.
+The audiobooks are well-read and widely available, these can provide confidence and independence for children who want to go it alone with their reading and can be a wonderful support.
 For deeper, more questioning readers, the symbolism, links between the action and characters in each of the Alex Rider books creates opportunities for broad discussion and inference.
-I have put 9+ because the themes of the story; death, loyalty, MI5, and loneliness tend to resonate and engage children in upper primary but you know your child if they want to read it at 7 and you think they are ready then dive in and enjoy.
+I have aged these books as 9+ because the themes of the story; death, loyalty, MI5, and loneliness tend to resonate and engage children in upper primary but you know y